-Note: These data are the most recent available for the Nation and Florida, having been retrieved from the federal PPICS system prior to its retirement.
-The FLDOE and USED have not provided such data at the national or state level since these data were retrieved in 2012.
+Note: These data are the most recent available for the Nation and Florida, having been retrieved from the federal 21APR system in 2019 for program year 2016-2017.

-Grace Place for Children and Families (Elementary School) Reading Progress: As shown in Table 10-4, the program reported reading grades on a total of 129 regularly participating students - 74.1% of the 174 regularly participating students attending the program at least 30 days total and at least one day during the 2017-2018 academic year.
-Data submitted by the program included 39 students with missing reading grades (i.e., having grades from only one of two comparison grading periods) and 6 regularly participating students with no reading grades reported.
+Grace Place (Elementary) Reading Progress: As shown in Table 10-4, the program reported reading grades on a total of 231 regularly participating students - 99.6% of the

+232 regularly participating students attending the program at least 30 days total and at least one day during the 2018-2019 academic year.
+Data submitted by the program included 1 students with missing reading grades (i.e., having grades from only one of two comparison grading periods) and no regularly participating students with no reading grades reported.
 Assessment of reading grades compared each student's earliest reading grade of the first three quarters of the academic year and the final reading fourth-quarter grade of the academic year.
-Overall, using the comparison method for grades developed by the FLDOE for newer 21st CCLC programs, a total of 103 out of 129 regularly participating students with comparison grades (79.8%) demonstrated success based on their reading grade performance from the first half to the second half of the 2017-2018 academic year (e.g., from quarter 1 to quarter 4).
+Overall, using the comparison method for grades developed by the FLDOE for newer 21st CCLC programs, a total of 151 out of 231 regularly participating students with comparison grades (65.4%) demonstrated success based on their reading grade performance from the first half to the second half of the 2018-2019 academic year (e.g., from quarter 1 to quarter 4).
 However, the FLDOE method does not consider students who maintained 'average' grades as successful on this metric, though many education experts and statisticians believe maintaining an 'average' grade should still be considered a success and demonstrative of improved knowledge.
-If including 'maintenance' of average grades as meeting this metric, then a total of 117 regularly participating students demonstrated improved knowledge and skills in reading (90.7% of the regularly participating students with comparison grades), as demonstrated by those who maintained or improved to an average or above average course grade from the first half to the second half of the academic year.
-Based on data provided, this appears a true and accurate indicator of impacts in overall reading skills and knowledge among students in the Grace Place for Children and Families (Elementary School) 21st CCLC program.
+If including 'maintenance' of average grades as meeting this metric, then a total of 191 regularly participating students demonstrated improved knowledge and skills in reading (82.7%) of the regularly participating students with comparison grades), as demonstrated by those who maintained or improved to an average or above average course grade from the first half to the second half of the academic year.
+Based on data provided, this appears a true and accurate indicator of impacts in overall reading skills and knowledge among students in the Grace Place (Elementary) 21st CCLC program.